uktrade/trade-access-program/README.md

 ```

 ### Testing
-To run tests use either pytest or django test
+To run tests you can use Pytest
 ```
 pytest
 ```
+or the Django test command
 ```
 python manage.py test
 ```

+### Linting
 To run the linter
 ```
 flake8 .